kaplanz/rugby/README.md

 ## Goal

 This project aims to provide high-accuracy emulation of all major components in the SM83-based Nintendo Game Boy family of consoles.
-(Note that at this time, there are no plans to support the later Game Boy Advance, which has an entirely different architecture.)
 Each component is modular, enabling them to be easily substituted for one another.
 In turn, this leads to emulator instances supporting multiple implementations of core components with different accuracy/performance margins.

+> [!NOTE]
+>
+> At this time, there are no plans to support the later Game Boy Advance, which
+> has an entirely different architecture.

 ## Organization